 'I began teaching at Sithney in the autumn of 2006 and have been fortunate to be part of the team which has seen the school grow.
 I am now the Assistant Headteacher at Sithney and am enjoying the work we do with schools across the SPCMAT.
 As a member of staff I am able to relate information to the governing body about how our schools work together, along with facilitating discussions about policy and practice to enhance the drive and challenge of the school'.
 Helen Neil

-'In January 2019 I took the role of Executive Headteacher of Sithney and Trannack School, having previously had a teaching Headteacher role at Trannack School.
-I am an advocate of small schools and understand the many benefits of small, rural, community schools but also the challenges that they face.
-I hope my experience of working in and leading a small, local school will benefit the pupils and staff at Sithney.'
+'In September 2021 I took the role of Executive Headteacher of Sithney and Trannack School, having previously had a teaching Headteacher role at Cury C of E School.
+I am an advocate of small schools and understand the many benefits of small, rural, community schools but also the challenges that they face; I hope my experience of working in and leading a small, local school will benefit the pupils and staff at Sithney.'